Ugr 9-1: Structure

 The amino acids of the peptide chain are organized in two anti-parallel β-sheets, as the major secondary structure of the toxin.
 The β-sheets are connected by three β-turns (located in the Arg^{8}-Tyr^{11}, Asp^{14}-Gly^{17}, and Asn^{22}-Gly^{25} regions) to form the twisted β-hairpin structure that the toxin is characterized by.
 This β-hairpin structure is stabilized by two disulfide bonds, linking cysteine residues, specifically at the locations of Cys^{7}-Cys^{19} and Cys^{10}-Cys^{26}.
 This linkage ensures chemical and conformational stability.
-Ugr 9-1 is also called the “boundless β-hairpin”, because of the lack of interstrand disulfide bonds, which is a novel spatial peptide fold.
+Ugr 9-1 is also called the "boundless β-hairpin", because of the lack of interstrand disulfide bonds, which is a novel spatial peptide fold.
 Further stabilization is achieved by six backbone-backbone hydrogen bonds, and two side chain-backbone hydrogen bonds.

 This structural arrangement gives Ugr 9-1 a flat, non-globular shape, measuring approximately 25 × 20 × 9 Å. This is a notable structural difference in comparison to many other peptide toxins, as they typically have a more globular shape.
 Furthermore, the positively and negatively charged side chains, arginine and aspartic acid respectively, of the molecule are evenly distributed across the surface.
 In contrast, hydrophobic side chains are mainly located in the C-terminal region.

 Target

-The target of Ugr 9-1 is the Acid-Sensing Ion Channel 3 (ASIC3), which the toxin has an inhibiting effect on.
-This channel is a voltage-insensitive proton-gated sodium channel, meaning that it responds to acidification, and lets sodium pass through.
+The target of Ugr 9-1 is the Acid-Sensing Ion Channel 3 (ASIC3), which the toxin inhibits.
+ASIC3 is a voltage-insensitive proton-gated sodium channel, meaning that it responds to acidification, and lets sodium pass through.
 It has been assumed that the key amino acid residues of Ugr 9-1 are phenylalanine, tyrosine, and histidine.
 These residues, among others, are thought to be involved in recognition of the ASIC3 receptor.

-The IC_{50}, indicating the potency, of Ugr 9-1 is 9.1 ± 0.9 µM for transient currents, and 1.88 ± 0.36 µM for sustained currents.
+The IC_{50} of Ugr 9-1 is 9.1 ± 0.9 μM for transient currents, and 1.88 ± 0.36 μM for sustained currents.
 The transient current is linked to acute nociceptive signals, while the sustained current carries prolonged signals, relevant for chronic pain and inflammation.
-A quantitative measure of binding affinity, such as a dissociation constant, has not been reported in literature.

 Mode of action

 Ugr 9-1 binds to ASIC3 and reversibly inhibits channel function by reducing the transient and sustained currents.
 The toxin has a higher potency for the sustained current but can only partially, maximum 48%, inhibit this current at the point of saturation.
 A higher concentration of the toxin is required to inhibit the transient current, but once this threshold is reached, this current can be fully blocked.
-Detailed information on how the binding site is affected, such as whether it blocks the pore of the channel or has an allosteric binding site, is not yet known.